top of page

 #1 - To start, here is a summary of the sale process (LINK)

-#4 - The promise and taking away of a ten year rate cap (LINK).
-And, the subsequent rate increase (LINK).
+#4 - The buyer's promise and later taking away of a ten year rate cap (LINK).
+In retrospect that would have been an attractive part of the deal.
+However, before the deal closed, that rate cap was taken away for very questionable reasons.

 #7 - When we were hit with big rate increases in 2022, we pressed New Garden for answers on the above issues.
 New Garden agreed to hold a special meeting on the issue.
 We think it was a total fiasco.
 Here is the story (LINK)